What Does It Mean To Be “Whole”?

 Now think of it missing pieces (because like I said, yum!).
 It’s now disconnected and NOT whole.
 Only fragments of it remain.
 Now, when we feel fragmented, it just doesn’t feel that great.

 You may hear people use the terms “wholeness” and “oneness” interchangeably.
 It’s the feeling of fulfillment, harmony, and completion.
-It’s the embodiment of our spirit selves, rather than the identification with our false selves, or ego.
+It’s the embodiment of our spirit selves, rather than the identification with our false selves, ego, or frazzled nervous system stuck experiencing negative emotions.

-It’s understanding that we were created a spirit by Spirit, and that as such – as connected to God because we are a part of God, we are whole (saved from sin, sickness, and death).
+It’s understanding that we were created a spirit by Spirit, and that as such – as connected to God because we are a part of God, we are at the very core, already whole.

 Why Do We Feel So Disconnected?
 Broken?